I Can't Hear God’s Voice | Learning the Language of the Soul

 A Journey Toward Inner Revelation

 The journey of learning to listen to the Soul is not a quick fix, but a long, continuous process of listening, refining, and trusting.
 We must be patient with ourselves as we build this skill.
+You were never meant to decode God through force.
+You were meant to remember how to listen.

 To the Greeks, truth was not something to be learned, but a beautiful awareness of what lies hidden within.

 The Greek goddess of truth, Aletheia, means "the absence of forgetfulness" or "un-forgetfulness," derived from the Greek a- meaning "not" and lethe meaning "forgetfulness."
-This is why she is often depicted as nude and emerging from a deep well—symbolizing the unveiling of hidden truths.
+This is why she is often depicted as nude and emerging from a deep well, symbolizing the unveiling of hidden truths.
 To the Greeks, truth was not something to be learned, but a beautiful awareness of what lies hidden within.

 In the end, it’s not just about hearing the Soul’s voice, but about living in the tension between deep contentment and the lofty heights of desire.
 And just like a writer who finally discovers their unique voice, we too must trust that our Soul will reveal its distinct song God made just for us.